-- Transport planner/modeller: helping the city, regional governments or national administration to plan, design and operate transport systems and to analyse the transport effects of new developments to achieve sustainability (for example consultant companies like WSP, ÅF, regional governments or Trafikverket).
+- Transport planner/modeller: helping the city, regional governments or national administration to plan, design and operate transport systems and to analyse the transport effects of new developments to achieve sustainability (for example consultant companies like WSP, ÅF, regional governments or the national transport administration, Trafikverket).

-- Railways engineer; undertaking strategic planning of rail systems including infrastructure, rolling stock, timetable management, and traveller information services (for example at SL, SJ or local and national railway companies).
+- Railways engineer; undertaking analysis and strategic planning of rail systems including infrastructure, rolling stock, timetable management, and traveller information services (for example at SL, SJ or other railway companies, or the national transport administration, Trafikverket).

 - GIS expert in fields ranging from urban planning to land and resource management to environmental monitoring (municipalities, consultant companies).